-ROAS, CPC, CPA, CTR, CPM: when you’re trying to measure your paid media performance, it’s easy to get lost in a sea of acronyms.
+ROAS, CPC, CPA, CTR, CPM: when you’re trying to measure your paid media performance, it’s easy to get lost in a sea of acronyms—and that’s before you dive into the intricacies of Advertising KPIs.

-Even the acronyms are confusing.
+Even the acronyms used for marketing KPIs can be confusing.
 CPA means “cost per acquisition” in Google Ads reports and “cost per action” in Facebook Ads reports, but both phrases essentially mean the same thing.

 And “cost per acquisition” is often used interchangeably with “cost per conversion,” but don’t confuse that with CPC, which means “cost per click” and is another metric entirely.

-When you’re just getting started, paid media metrics and KPIs can be really confusing.
+When you’re just getting started, paid media metrics and Advertising KPIs can be really confusing.

-But it’s crucial to clear up that confusion before you start running ads.
+But it’s crucial to clear up that confusion and ensure seamless integration of these metrics into your strategy before you start running ads.
 Running ads without understanding what those metrics mean is a quick way to burn through your budget without producing any meaningful results.

 In an attempt to simplify paid media metrics, we asked 71 marketers to weigh in on which metrics are the most important.
 Our respondents not only explained what all of the different metrics mean but also how tracking those metrics can help you improve ad performance.